Everything you need to know about fixed rate bonds

 Are fixed rate bonds safe?

-Thanks to the Financial Services Compensation Scheme (FSCS), up to £85,000 of your savings per institution is protected, which includes money that you might have in a fixed rate savings bond.
+Thanks to the Financial Services Compensation Scheme (FSCS), up to £120,000 of your savings per bank, building society or credit union is covered.
+This includes money that you might have in a fixed rate savings bond.

 Who can open a fixed rate bond?